johnwcowan/r7rs-work/UrisCowan.md

- If the component is `#f` but the parent component is not, then the parent component is parsed into all his child components.
+ If the component is `#f` but the parent component is not, then the parent component is parsed into all its child components.
 If the parent component is also `#f`, parsing is performed recursively on the ancestors.
  Any %-escapes of characters that are not reserved for the component are replaced by the corresponding ASCII